QuantumPackage/qp2/docs/source/intro/selected_ci.rst

       \{ |D_I \rangle \}^{(n+1)} = \{|D_I\rangle\}^{(n)} \cup \{ |\alpha\rangle \}_\star^{(n)}

 #.
-Go to iteration n+1, or exit on some criterion (number of determinants in
+Go to iteration n+1, or exit based upon some criteria (number of determinants in
    the wave function, low |EPT|, ...).

-Of course, such a procedure can be applied on any state and therefore can allow to treat both ground and excited states.
+Of course, such a procedure can be applied on any state and therefore can allow the treatment of both ground and excited states.

 Stochastic approximations for the selection and the computation of |EPT|
 ------------------------------------------------------------------------

-The simple algorithm would be too slow to make calculations possible.
-Instead, the |QP| uses a stochastic algorithm :cite:`Garniron_2017.2` in order to compute efficiently the |EPT| and to select on-the-fly the best Slater determinants.
+The simple algorithm described above would be too slow to make calculations practical.
+Instead,
+|QP| uses a stochastic algorithm :cite:`Garniron_2017.2` in order to compute
+|EPT| efficiently and to select the best Slater determinants on-the-fly.

-In such a way, the selection step introduces no extra cost with respect to the |EPT| calculation and the |EPT| itself is unbiased but associated with a statistical error bar rapidly converging.
+In such a way, the selection step introduces no extra cost with respect to the |EPT| calculation and the |EPT| itself is unbiased but associated with a rapidly converging statistical error bar.

 Deterministic approximations for the selection